 For more information regarding privilege, you can contact Sean via email at sean@investigators-group.com

 The Investigators Group Inc. (IGI) was established in 1995 as a full service private investigation and security firm serving individuals across North America.
 We serve the legal, insurance and corporate communities as well as individuals through our civil and executive services.
-IGI provides professional surveillance services, fraud investigators, workplace investigations, undercover operations, loss prevention and security services.
+IGI provides professional investigation services, fraud investigators, workplace investigations, undercover operations, loss prevention and security services.

 Contact us today so we can provide the appropriate investigative solution for all your needs.